tpierrain/NFluent/ReadMe.md

 NFluent overview
 ==============

-NFluent is __an assertion library__ which aims __to fluent your .NET TDD experience__.
+NFluent is __an check library__ which aims __to fluent your .NET TDD experience__.

 __NFluent will make your tests__:
 + __fluent to write__: with a __[super-duper-happy](https://github.com/NancyFx/Nancy/wiki/Introduction) auto-completion 'dot' experience__.
-Indeed, just type the Check.That( followed by one of your object and a dot, and your IDE will show you all the assertions available for the type of the given object to verify.
+Indeed, just type the Check.That( followed by one of your object and a dot, and your IDE will show you all the checks available for the type of the given object to verify.
 No more, no less (i.e. no auto completion flooding).
 + __fluent to read__: very close to plain English, making it easier for non-technical people to read test code.
-+ __fluent to troubleshoot__: every failing assertion of the NFluent library throws an Exception with a crystal-clear message status to ease your TDD experience (see examples below).
++ __fluent to troubleshoot__: every failing check of the NFluent library throws an Exception with a crystal-clear message status to ease your TDD experience (see examples below).
 Thus, no need to set a breakpoint and to debug in order to be able to figure out what went wrong.
 + __helpful to reverse engineer legacy code__: indeed, temporarily write an on-purpose failing assert on a legacy method, so you can understand it and leverage on the "ready-to-be-copied-and-paste-for-arrays-or-collections-initialization-purpose" NFluent assert failure messages.
 + __less error-prone__: indeed, no more confusion about the order of the "expected" and "actual" values you can find in the classical .NET unit tests frameworks.

-NFluent is __directly inspired by the awesome Java FEST Fluent__ assertion/reflection library __(http://fest.easytesting.org/)__ which had been recently forked (by one of its most active contributor) to create the more prolific __[AssertJ](https://github.com/joel-costigliola/assertj-core)__ library.
+NFluent is __directly inspired by the awesome Java FEST Fluent__ check/reflection library __(http://fest.easytesting.org/)__ which had been recently forked (by one of its most active contributor) to create the more prolific __[AssertJ](https://github.com/joel-costigliola/assertj-core)__ library.

 NFluent & unit test frameworks
 -------------------------------